-- Instruction address breakpoint register (IABR)-This register can be used to cause a breakpoint exception to occur if a specified instruction address is encountered. - Data address breakpoint register (DABR)-This register can be used to cause a breakpoint exception to occur if a specified data address is encountered. - Hardware implementation-dependent register 0 (HID0)-This register is used to control various functions within the 604, such as enabling checkstop conditions, and locking, enabling, and invalidating the instruction and data caches. - Processor identification register (PIR)-The PIR is a supervisor-level register that has a right-justified, four-bit field that holds a processor identification tag used to identify a particular 604.
-This tag is used to identify the processor in multiple-master implementations. - Performance monitor counter registers (PMC1 and PMC2).
-The counters are used to record the number of times a certain event has occurred. - Performance monitor control register (MMCR0)-This is used for enabling various performance monitoring interrupt conditions and establishes the function of the counters. - Sampled instruction address and sampled data address registers (SIA and SDA)-These registers hold the addresses for instruction and data used by the performance monitoring interrupt.
+- Instruction address breakpoint register (IABR)-This register can be used to cause a breakpoint exception to occur if a specified instruction address is encountered. - Hardware implementation-dependent register 0 (HID0)-This register is used to control various functions within the 604e, such as enabling checkstop conditions, and locking, enabling, and invalidating the instruction and data caches.
+Additional bits defined in the HID0 register disable the BTAC, control whether coherency is maintained for instruction fetches, and for disabling the default precharge values for the shared (\$\overline{SHD}\$) and address retry (\$\overline{ARTRY}\$) signals. - Hardware implementation-dependent register 1 (HID1)-This register, which is not implemented in the 604, is used to display the PLL configuration. - Processor identification register (PIR)-The PIR is a supervisor-level register that has a right-justified, four-bit field that holds a processor identification tag used to identify a particular 604e.
+This tag is used to identify the processor in multiple-master implementations. - Performance monitor counter registers (PMC1-PMC4).
+The counters are used to record the number of times a certain event has occurred.
+PMC3 and PMC4 are not implemented in the 604. - Performance monitor control registers (MMCR0 and MMCR1)-These registers are used for enabling various performance monitoring interrupt conditions and establishes the function of the counters.
+MMCR1 is not implemented in the 604. - Sampled instruction address and sampled data address registers (SIA and SDA)-These registers hold the addresses for instruction and data used by the performance monitoring interrupt.